SPC-JustARandomImpostor/easyPyInstaller/README.md

 this is basically PyInstaller except for users who dont know how to manually type out the command.

+if you dont know what PyInstaller is, it basically converts python files into executable files.

 oh and by the way you (obvuisly) need pyinstaller aswell!

 enter "pip install PyInstaller" into your terminal.